josevcm/nfc-laboratory/README.md

 ### Demodulation

  Due to the digital nature of the signal i used a technique called symbol correlation which is equivalent to carrying out the convolution of the signal with the shape of each symbol to be detected.
-Without going into details, the NFC-A modulation is based on 6 symbols: Y, X and Z for reader commands and E, D, F for card responses (see NFC specifications for complete description).
+Without going into details, the NFC-A modulation is based on 6 patterns: Y, X and Z for reader commands and E, D, F for card responses (see NFC specifications for complete description).

- Demodulation is performed by calculating the correlation for each of these symbols and detecting when the maximum approximation to each of them occurs.
-Below is the correlation functions for the symbol Z and X, followed by absolute difference between them necessary to detect the synchronization.
+ Demodulation is performed by calculating the correlation for each of these patterns and detecting when the maximum approximation to each of them occurs.
+Below is the correlation functions for the two basic symbols S0, S1 used to calculate all the others.
+Last value is funcion SD represent the absolute difference between S0 and S1 necessary to detect the timmings.

  ![CORRELATION](/doc/nfc-decoder-log.png?raw=true "Decoder symbol correlation")

- The response of the card is much weaker but enough to allow its detection, here it is shown in better scale.
+ The response of the card is much weaker but enough to allow its detection using the same technique for patterns E, D, F, here it is shown in better scale.

  ![CORRELATION](/doc/nfc-response-log.png?raw=true "Decoder response correlation")